SeiyaHazama/SeiyaHazama.github.io/ARnenga/README.md

 |iOS11 or later|Safari only|
 |Android|Need support WebRTC and WebGL|

-## Thankyou Watch this repository!
+## Thank you watch this repository!
 ARnenga is operation on Github.
 If you interested this project, Please try using [ARnenga](https://seiyahazama.github.io/ARnenga).